madhusaravanan27/Natural-Disasters/README.md

 - **Interactive Dashboards:**

-Developed four comprehensive dashboards using tools like Tableau and Power BI to offer insights into various aspects of disaster impacts.
+Developed four comprehensive dashboards in Tableau to offer insights into various aspects of disaster impacts.

 # **Conclusion**: